Find Trade Colleges

 WITC excels when it comes to quality.
 It’s ranked in the top 10% of all schools on our Best Precision Metal Working Basic Certificate Trade Schools list.

-Chippewa Valley Technical College did quite well in this year’s ranking of the best places for precision metal working students to get a basic certificate.
-It came in at #6 on the list.
-CVTC is a moderately-sized public school located in the city of Eau Claire.
+Chippewa Valley Technical College landed the #6 spot in the 2023 rankings for the best value basic certificate precision metal working programs.
+CVTC is a medium-sized public school located in the city of Eau Claire.

-CVTC excels when it comes to quality.
-It’s ranked in the top 5% of all schools on our Best Precision Metal Working Basic Certificate Trade Schools list.
+As a testament to the quality of education it offers, CVTC also is in the top 5% of our Best Precision Metal Working Basic Certificate Trade Schools ranking.

 Full Precision Metal Working at Chippewa Valley Technical College Report